Researcher in Cognitive (Neuro)Science & Machine Learning (AI),

 Outside of work (and sometimes at work), I live for the experience of beauty, embodied most particularly for me in two people speaking, with or without words; cookies and cream; well-designed computer programs, the moonlight reflecting off a lake onto the eyes of old friends sitting side-by-side on the dock; West African blues, Anatolian folk, Bedouin dark techno, (any music with a Saz, Khora, or thumping bass at 140BPM); calavera masks, stark desert still lifes, sleeping cats, evolutionary spandrels, novo adagio, good neighbors with no fences, the wonderful, terrifying, seemingly limitless potential of the human spirit, and buffalo sauce.

-A copy of my (potentially outdated) curriculum vitae may be found at this link.
+A copy of my (likely outdated) curriculum vitae may be found at this link.

 Here, you’ll find a collection of Google Colaboratory tutorials covering a range of topics, all with interactive Python code.